-Let's walk through exactly how they work, where they shine, and the patterns they unlock for cleaner domain models.
+Let's dig into how they work, where they shine, and the patterns they unlock for cleaner domain models.

 The Syntax